julzil/endolas/README.md

 ## Installation

+1) Download the repository.
+2) Add the repository to the PYTHONPATH.
-For installation download the repository.
-Activate your desired python environment containing at least Python 3.7.
-Within the repository, run the setup.py with:
+3) Activate your desired python environment containing at least Python 3.7.
+4) Within the repository, run the setup.py with:

 ```
 pip install .